davegutz/Wind/README.md

         i.  https://www.arduino.cc/en/Main/Software    get the Windows ZIP file for non-admin install ii.
 Unzip into your “My Documents”
-            Ref:  https://www.arduino.cc/en/Guide/PortableIDE  Summary follows so shouldn’t have to go here
+            Ref:  https://www.arduino.cc/en/Guide/PortableIDE  Summary follows so shouldn’t have to go here iii.When installed, it creates folder Arduino-1.x.x where you told it to.
+This is the "root" in what follows.
-3. Browse to Arduino-1.6.x, the root.
+3. Browse to Arduino-1.x.x, the root.
 Create a new directory called “portable” alongside the others
 4. Launch the Arduino executable “arduino.exe” found in the root.
 This is the IDE.
     a.
 Create/Save shortcuts to taskbar and Start
     b.
 IDE-File - preferences - uncheck "Show verbose output during compilation" - set Compiler warnings = none.
         Be sure to click OK even if made no changes (do not press “X”).
     c.
 Close the IDE.
 The defaults are now set.
-5. Browse to root/portable/sketchbook.
-Create symbolic link to source
+5. Browse to <root>/portable/sketchbook (Arduino-1.x.x) to create symbolic link to source
+	a.
+Browse to this installation folder, where this README.md file is kept.
+This is <source> in what follows.
-    a.  right-click on potESC in  <root>\portable\sketchbook and “pick link source”
+    b.  right-click on myWindCode in  <source>\portable\sketchbook and “pick link source”
-    b.  right-click in sketchbook.
-Drop-as Symbolic link.
+    c.  right-click in <root>\portable\sketchbook.
+Right-click - Drop-as - Symbolic link.
 6. Open the IDE.
 File-open-browse to potWind.ino.
 Click it open.
     Close all other IDE windows so IDE remembers your default choice.
      Reference: https://www.arduino.cc/en/Reference/HomePage